chandana1312/retail-sales-analysis/README.md

 - Connecting Python to SQL databases using `sqlite3`
 - Writing efficient SQL queries to extract business metrics
-- Analyzing and processing SQL results using **Pandas**
+- Analyzing and processing SQL results using Pandas
-- Creating impactful visualizations using **Matplotlib**
+- Creating impactful visualizations using Matplotlib
-- Structuring a complete data analysis project for portfolio and GitHub
+- Structuring a complete data analysis project for GitHub

 ---